camml-lab/camml-codes/README.md

 ./codes init
 ```

-then, to pip install all of the codes use
+then, to pip install all the codes use

 ```bash
 ./codes install
 ```

+otherwise, if you prefer to manually install one or more of the codes you can do so using `pip install -Ue <dir>`.

 ## Development